Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 - No “wow factor” for buyers: Aluminum is functional and attractive, but doesn’t make buyers say “I need this”

-- Can look dated: White vinyl-coated aluminum screams 1990s (powder-coated black or bronze is the modern move)
+- Can look dated: White vinyl-coated aluminum screams 1990s (powder-coated black or a custom colour is the modern move)

 Safety Considerations